RiddSanz/OverTheWire/README.md

 # OverTheWire
-i will save all of my progress at overthewire.org here how to login to the level i had completed is:
+project achive of overthewire.org, Level: Bandit here is how to login to the bandit :

 ssh bandit0@bandit.labs.overthewire.org -p 2220